4. Motion Planning

 .

-We also use the ROS transform library TF to publish a static TF using PublishStaticFrame
+In this Objective we also use the ROS transform library TF to publish a static TF using PublishStaticFrame

 in the local